ITRS-Group/cordial/tools/geneos/internal/component/gateway/README.md

   This parameter is combined with any `LD_LIBRARY_PATH` environment variable to create the `LD_LIBRARY_PATH` used when starting the Gateway.
 The default is the `lib64` directory of the Gateway installation version and the standard system library directory.

-* `options` (Default: Empty)
+* `cpus` (Default: Empty)

-  A space separated set of additional options to append to the command line of the Gateway.
-For example, when you create a "demo" environment using `geneos init demo` the Gateway gets a `option` of `-demo`.
-The contents are split on space before being passed as individual arguments; this means that it is not possible to use arguments containing spaces, such as a file path.

-  To pass extra parameters to the Gateway just once please see the `--extra`/`-x` option of the `geneos start`, `geneos restart` and `geneos deploy` commands.
+  For local Linux instances, a comma separated list of CPU numbers to set the CPU affinity to when starting the Gateway.
+The value should be a list of decimal values, including ranges.
+For example, `0-3,5,7-9` would set the affinity to CPUs 0,1,2,3,5,7,8 and 9.
+If empty then no CPU affinity is set and the Gateway may be scheduled by the kernel onto any available CPU cores.

 * `licdhost` (Default: `localhost`)
 * `licdport` (Default: `7041`)